Police: 1 man kills another, surrenders at Nashville mall

-Police said in a tweet that the two men appeared to have had an ongoing dispute before one shot the other inside the mall.

-The suspected gunman gave up his weapon and surrendered, and the victim later died, police spokesman Don Aaron said.
+Nashville Police spokesman Don Aaron said the shooter put the gun on the counter of a ticket booth across from the Opry Mills Mall, and was ordered to lie on the ground by a retired California police officer who now lives in Tennessee.

+Police identified the victim as Demarco Churchwell and the suspected shooter as Justin Golson, both 22 years old.
+It is not clear if Golson will face charges or if he has a lawyer.
+He was in police custody and being interviewed by investigators Thursday evening.

-The gunfire in such a crowded place prompted an outsized response.
-Authorities said the mall was evacuated, the adjacent Grand Ole Opry House and convention center were put on lockdown, police officers responded in force, and at least a half a dozen ambulances converged on the scene.
+The gunfire prompted an outsized response.
+The mall was evacuated, police officers responded in force, at least a half a dozen ambulances converged on the scene and authorities said the adjacent Grand Ole Opry House and convention center were put on lockdown for a time.

+The shooting couldn't be heard over the battle scenes in a showing of "Avengers: Infinity War," which was disrupted when officers in riot gear came into the theater and told everyone to leave.

+"I'm just thinking Aurora, Colorado," said Dave O'Brien, a crime and breaking news reporter for the Record-Courier in Kent, Ohio, who was visiting Nashville with his girlfriend to check out CrimeCon, a convention of true crime enthusiasts.

 Jayla Chapple, 18, was in an employee meeting in the back of Moe's Southwest Grill when two people rushed in saying there was a shooter in the mall.
 Chapple, a shift leader at the restaurant, said the employees started running outside through the rear exit.

-Note: This story has been corrected to show retired California officer lives in Tennessee; ticket booth where suspect surrendered was outside mall, and woman Tonya Young who raced to mall to check on daughter was forced to wait outside.